ted-tanner/entries-backend/Readme.md

 * Premium user status is only verified client-side
 * Premium usership should have teirs: perhaps $2.99/month unlocks the number of budget entries while $3.99/month unlocks number of entires *and* budget sharing

-#### IMPORTANT Data syncronization stuff
+#### IMPORTANT Data Syncronization Stuff
 * All data should have a `syncedTimestamp` or `synced_timestamp`.
 Data older than X minutes will get pulled from the server.
 The timestamp should be based on the server's time (on app startup, calculate a delta between the server time and the client's time (in UTC).
 Count the minutes the clock is off and use that delta to calculate the synced_timestamp.
-UPDATE THE DELTA UPON HEARTBEAT.
+UPDATE THE DELTA UPON TOKEN REFRESH.
   - THIS DELTA SHOULD BE USED FOR CHECKING TOKEN EXPIRATIONS AS WELL.
 * If the last synchronization with the server was more than one year ago (according to the server's time), all data needs to be deleted and pulled again.
 The server's `tombstone` table will be cleared of tombstones older than a year.